DeathTruck/ExData_Plotting1/README.md

 4 years.
 Different electrical quantities and some sub-metering values are available.

+## Running the Code
+The first line of non-comment code should be changed to the proper working directory.
+This working directory should contain the text file with the data.
+Once this is changed, the code can be run by "sourcing" it to the R prompt.
+Each of the 4 files will create 4 png files that display certain parts of the data.

 The following descriptions of the 9 variables in the dataset are taken from